Kindergarten Curriculum

 In the orchestra unit, students learn about the four instrument families through an extensive study of classical music.
 These pieces are integrated into the music curriculum as an extension of their classroom thematic units to teach dynamics, tempo, form, melody, rhythm, and steady beat.
 Students also learn to play and identify classroom percussion as pitched and unpitched.

 Students also learn hymns of thanksgiving and perform them at their Thanksgiving play.
 Additional units of study include selections from The Carnival of the Animals, The Nutcracker, and the masterwork Peter and the Wolf.
-Music performances include at Mother’s Day Tea and the closing ceremony at the end of the year.
+Music performances include “If You Sailed on the Mayflower” at Mother’s Day Tea and songs during the closing ceremony at the end of the year.

 Art